lorenzo-romanelli/jupyter-db-connect/README.md

 * `Databricks Token` (see [here](https://docs.databricks.com/api/latest/authentication.html#generate-a-token))
 * `Cluster ID` (see [here](https://docs.databricks.com/user-guide/faq/workspace-details.html#cluster-url))
 * `Org ID` (see `?o=orgId` in your Databricks URL)
-* `Port`: here you can use port 8787 since we are working on Azure
+* `Port`: here you should use port 8787, since we are working on Azure

 ## Run tests
 Run the following command to test your setup is up and working: